Welcome to the

 In distinctively Brown tradition, we have done all of this interdisciplinarily by collaborating with groups as diverse as the Brown Arts Initiative and the Brown Medical School, the Carney Institute for Brain Science and the Brown School of Public Health.

-We are excited to share below our 2018 Impact Report that provides an overview of our work and its impact to date.
-Visit our Press page to learn more about some of our media coverage.
+Below, we are excited to share below our Impact Report that provides an overview of our work and of its impact.
+Visit our Press Page to learn more about some of our media coverage.
 We also encourage you to learn about our ongoing programming via our events calendar and to register for our periodic email updates here.

 We have been delighted to see how enthusiastically members from across the entire Brown community have embraced our center—undergraduate and graduate students, faculty and staff, parents and alumni, and members of the community at large.
 Xochitl Gonzalez ‘99, for example, who was a panelist at our Entrepreneurial Stories from First-Generation and People of Color Alumni event, captures both the expansive mission of the center and the buzz around entrepreneurship on campus:

 “Entrepreneurship is the perfect pursuit for the curious mind, as it’s an endless series of “problems” waiting to be solved, and Brown is a school full of curious minds … I realized how much potential the Nelson Center has to give our students the tools to channel today’s ideas into tomorrow’s entrepreneurial ventures.”